BYRIO/krita-webdoc-zh/reference_manual/main_menu/image_menu.rst

 Image Split
     Splits the image.
 Separate Image
-    Seperates the image into channels
+    Separates the image into channels